dlmcpaul/EnphaseCollector/README.md

 >- It is currently broken in a number of ways and will reduce the security of your envoy device (**I will not list the issues here**)
 >
 > The current release does support V7 firmware but you will either need to manage the token generation yourself or supply your enphase web user & password details
+> SSL over HTTP is also a requirement so the port will need to be set to 443

 EnphaseCollector uses the **undocumented API** in the Envoy device to collect individual solar panel data and upload to an influx db, pvoutput site or just as an internal view